music-encoding/music-encoding/BUILD_COMMANDLINE.md

   * Is Verovio installed for generating example images locally?

-    To build the images with Verovio, you need Python3 to be installed with the `verovio` and `lxml` modules.
+    To build the images with Verovio, you need Python3 to be installed with the `verovio` module.
 These can be installed with

     ```shell
     pip install verovio lxml